Finding a RoommatePage address: http://www.mnsu.edu/reslife/housing/new/roommate/finding_a_roommate.html

 - We've observed that students tend to post pictures and statuses of the dramatic and exciting moments in their life.
 What you don't see is the routine things in their life such as doing homework, having dinner with their family, and brushing their teeth.
 Be careful about rushing to judgment about your roommate based on social media.
 What do you have posted?
 Will this create an accurate impression for your future roommate?

-If you don’t have a strong preference on who you will be living with, you can opt to have our department assign a roommate to you.
-When we make roommate assignments, we will review age, gender, and smoking preferences to make sure they line up with yours.
-You can expect to learn your assigned roommate by July 20.
+If you complete your housing reservation after our priority deadline (March 4, 2019) or if you don’t have a preference on who you will be living with, we will assign a roommate to you.
+When assigning roommates, we look at age, gender, and smoking preferences to make sure they line up with yours.

 Frequently Asked Questions